 A fundamental difference exists in the treatment goals for acute and chronic pain.
 In acute pain, the acronym RICE is often seen, meaning rest, ice, compression, and elevation, in the setting of acute soft tissue injury.
 While this works well for acute injury, this is not the case for chronic pain.
 The focus of chronic pain treatment is to make the patient as functional and active as possible.

-While bringing the patient’s pain under control is an important component of treatment, it can be difficult to measure or quantify.
-Many ...
+While bringing the patient’s pain under control is an important component of treatment, it can be difficult to measure ...